White-tailed Eagle

 Our White-tailed Eagle programme is currently being funded by the Ecological Restoration Fund.

-Current Research:
+Other Research:

 Lucy Rowley [2023-2026].
 Understanding the genetic variation of current UK and European White-tailed eagles to inform future UK translocations.
 Cardiff University, PhD Thesis [Ongoing].